From A to Z, here are 26 running terms you should drop in your next conversation.

 L is for Lactic Acid12 of 27

-The substance that builds up in post-exercise muscles and makes sitting, standing, walking and overall living difficult for runners.
+The substance that builds up in post-exercise muscles and makes sitting, standing and walking (wait, what does that leave?) particularly difficult for runners.

 M is for Mile13 of 27